clarizalooktech/cdk-ecs-fargate-example/README.md

 # ECS Fargate Service Example

-Deploying ECS fargate containers with AWS CDK v2 typescript.
+Deploying ECS fargate container with AWS CDK v2 typescript.

+Deploy a fargate service having a nginx server container.
+The Ecs services passes information of the dynamo db to store the creation of messages and its id.

 ### File structure